- Feature Links

 Since 1971, the awards have been recognizing the people, groups and businesses that make Pleasant Hill special.
-This year's event takes place the evening of April 14 at the Pleasant Hill Community Center.
+This year’s event has been postponed due to COVID-19 - look for details about a new date later this year.

 The awards are co-hosted by the Pleasant Hill Chamber of Commerce, the City, the Recreation & Park District, the Pleasant Hill Community Foundation and the Foundation for Pleasant Hill Education.

 Questions?
 Call the City’s Community Relations Manager, Gayle Vassar, at 925-671-5229 or email her at firstname.lastname@example.org

 Community Award Categories (with link to nomination form)